rbaumbach/Swizzlean/README.md

 // returns - The int value for number7 is: 7
 ```

-## Suggestions, requests and feedback
+## Suggestions, requests, feedback and acknowledgements

 Thanks for checking out Swizzlean for your swizzling.
 Any feedback can be
 can be sent to: rbaumbach.github@gmail.com.

 This software is licensed under the MIT License.

+Thanks to the following contributors for keeping Swizzlean Swizzletastic:
+Erik Stromlund